astral-sh/ruff-action/README.md

 By default this action looks for a pyproject.toml file in the root of the repository to determine the ruff version to install.
-If no pyproject.toml file is found, or no ruff version is defined in either `dependencies` or `dependency-groups.dev` the latest version is installed.
+If no pyproject.toml file is found, or no ruff version is defined in `project.dependencies`, `project.optional-dependencies`, or `dependency-groups`, the latest version is installed.

 #### Install the latest version